RushiBShah/CleanWaterIOT/README.md

 ![Starter kit architecture diagram](assets/CFC-CleanWater-Architecture.png)

-1. The user or community leader accesses a Clean Water Insights Dashboard.
-1. The insights dashboard requests the Clean Water API for data that the user wants (including queries made on a chatbot).
-1. The user can converse with a chatbot to get necessary information, and the insights dashboard can act as an orchestration application for the chatbot.
-1. The Clean Water API component retrieves the required data from various sources and aggregates them as necessary.
-1. A machine learning module uses the data sources as a corpus to build a recommendation model and hosts that model.
-1. The Clean Water Water Insights Dashboard can get recommendation and prediction information from a recommendation engine.

-## Getting started

-You can create a solution based on the proposed solution architecture by exploring the following resources on [IBM Developer](https://developer.ibm.com/).

 ## Aquastat data analysis
 Stacked column pivot chart for the data provided by the aquastat is as below.